harrisonlab/neonectria_ditissima/Minion_assemblies/Hg199_MinION.md

 done
 ```

-Contigs shorter thaan 500bp were removed from the assembly
+Contigs shorter than 500bp were removed from the assembly

 ```bash
   for Contigs in $(ls assembly/spades_minion/*/*/contigs.fasta); do